manoj-mj2001/PRODIGY_WD_ALL_TASKS/PRODIGY_WD_01_RESPONSIVE-LANDING-PAGE/README.md

 I am learinng BootStrap.
-So I also used BootStrap in this Task.
+So I also used BootStrap to build this Landing Page.